 The employer and training provider must confirm that the apprentice has met the on-programme requirements and the apprentice is ready to undertake the end-point assessment.

-The employer and training provider must hold a 'Gateway' meeting to agree that the apprentice has gained the required level of knowledge, skills and behaviours required.
+The employer and training provider must hold a 'Gateway' meeting to agree that the apprentice has gained the required level of knowledge, skills, and behaviours.
 Prior to end-point assessment the apprentice must have:

-- > Evidence of having completed the 15 standards as set out in the Care Certificate. - ➤ Achieved the Level 3 Diploma in Care. - Achieved the required Level 2 mathematics and English qualifications. - Undertaken a Self-Assessment exercise in the last month of their apprenticeship to enable them to see whether they are confident that they have taken on board all aspects of the occupation.
-This must be submitted to the end-point assessor at the planning meeting to support the professional discussion assessment. - Ongoing assessment by the employer and provider for example meetings with apprentice, employer and training provider, observations of workplace, gathering evidence.
+- > Evidence of having completed the 15 standards as set out in the Care Certificate. - Achieved the Level 2 Diploma in Care. - Achievement of the required Level 1 mathematics and English qualifications. - Undertaken a Self-Assessment exercise in the last month of their apprenticeship to enable them to see whether they are confident that they have taken on board all aspects of the occupation.
+This must be submitted to the end-point assessor at the planning meeting to support the professional discussion assessment.